 A link to these divisions is listed below with internal links to further information:

 n the First Regiment, those who display leadership, creativity, and excellent conduct are rewarded with higher rank.
 As the guild's concept primarily involves military action, its Ranking System reflects the regiment of the Stormwind Army that makes up the bulk of the guild.
 Non-military members of the guild are also given opportunity for advancement!
-Most ranks in the guild depend on Merits and Commendations that are earned through guild event participation and leadership.

 A link to the present ranks in the guild is provided below:

 Officer positions above the rank of Sergeant are limited and dependent on the current needs of the guild.
 Even if a Sergeant meets all the above requirements, he or she may not be promoted until the officer corps decides there is an available slot or need for another officer.